Terms of Reference

 • provide support for Board members on request

-• provide input for reports, correspondence and Ministerials on behalf of the Board and in liaison with the Office for Disability Issues.
+• provide input for reports, correspondence and Ministerials on behalf of the Board and in liaison with the Ministry.

 The Chair must have Board experience or be willing to receive training in this.
 They should have: